gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 <a id="markdown-conclusion" name="conclusion"></a>
 ## Conclusion

 Phew, quite a lot of information I've thrown at you but I hope in a fairly logical and helpful way.
-Again, please feel free to post any queries or suggestins in the learn forum.
+Again, please feel free to post any queries or suggestions in the learn forum.
 I'll be glad to answer them.

 One final note for guitarists who have read the first issue of this article at guitar4u: You might wonder where all the guitar related material and exercises have gone.
 Well, I have decided that this topic has to be written in such a way that it is useful to all musicians.
-Don't dispair, I'm going to write a separate, more in depth article just for applying intervals on the guitar.
+Don't despair, I'm going to write a separate, more in depth article just for applying intervals on the guitar.

 Thanks and cu all soon,